 Introduction to Scituate, Rhode Island

-Scituate, Rhode Island, in Providence county, is 10 miles W of Cranston, Rhode Island (center to center) and 48 miles SW of Boston, Massachusetts.The town, which is part of the Providence - Fall River - Warwick metropolitan statistical area (MSA), has about 10,324 residents.
+Scituate, Rhode Island, in Providence county, is 10 miles W of Cranston, Rhode Island (center to center) and 48 miles SW of Boston, Massachusetts.The town is part of the Providence - Fall River - Warwick metropolitan statistical area (MSA).

 Scituate and Nearby Attractions